Al Lewis: Other pursuits

 Lewis was a proponent of free speech and frequently spoke out in the late 1980s and early 1990s against government entities such as the FCC (Federal Communications Commission) and non-government entities such as the PMRC (Parents Music Resource Center).
-Lewis famously uttered the phrase “(expletive) the FCC”, during a speech at a Manhattan rally organized by radio personality Howard Stern.
-Stern later used Lewis’ speech as the opening track of Stern's Crucified by the FCC comedy album in early 1991.
+A recurring guest on the Howard Stern Show, Lewis famously uttered the phrase "fuck the FCC", during a 1987 speech at a "Howard Stern Freedom Rally" held in Manhattan and organized by the radio personality.
+Lewis shouted the phrase repeatedly until Stern was able to take the microphone away from him.
+The FCC did not punish Stern or the station for Lewis's comments and Stern later used the speech as the opening track of Stern's Crucified by the FCC comedy album in early 1999.

 Lewis appeared in an episode of The American Experience where he recalled his experiences at Coney Island, which he frequently visited and worked at as a game barker.
 He was featured in the Atari 7800 videogame Midnight Mutants, an action-adventure title with a Halloween theme.
 His appearance in the game mirrored his Grandpa persona in The Munsters.

 In 1987, he opened an Italian restaurant named Grampa's Bella Gente at 252 Bleecker Street in Manhattan.
 In September 1989, he licensed a comedy club named Grampa's to an entrepreneurial mafia family named Cataldo in New Dorp Plaza in Staten Island.

 Politics

 As a left-wing activist, he hosted a politically oriented radio program on WBAI (whose theme song was King Curtis' "Foot Pattin'") and ran as Green Party candidate for governor of New York in 1998.
 In that race, he sought to be listed on the ballot as Grandpa Al Lewis, arguing that he was most widely known by that name.
 His request was rejected by the Board of Elections, a decision upheld in court against his challenge.

 Despite this setback, he achieved one of his campaign objectives.
-His total of 52,533 votes exceeded the threshold of votes set by New York law (50,000) and hence guaranteed the Green Party of New York an automatic ballot line for the next four years (see election results, New York governor).
+His total of 52,533 votes exceeded the threshold of votes set by New York law (50,000) and hence guaranteed the Green Party of New York an automatic ballot line for the next four years (see New York gubernatorial elections).
 He said that, with no political machine and no money backing him, the likelihood of winning the governorship would be "like climbing Mount Everest barefooted".
 In 2000, he sought the Green Party nomination for US Senate; he ultimately placed second in the primary, with about 32 percent of the vote, losing to Mark Dunau.